 “It’s really hard to see a child struggling to breathe … It was hard to make eye contact with their mothers, who were looking on and stroking their children’s foreheads… Being in that room reinforced for me what a miracle vaccines can be.
 Pneumonia is such a terrible disease, but there is a new tool that can prevent many cases of it — and prevent them rather easily.” – Melinda Gates

 Australia and all other United Nations members endorsed the Sustainable Development Goals in September 2015.

-Goal 3 – Ensuring healthy lives – includes the target to end preventable deaths of newborns and children under 5 years of age by 2030.
+Goal 3 – Good Health and Well-Being – includes the target to end preventable deaths of newborns and children under 5 years of age by 2030.

 All countries are aiming to reduce neonatal mortality to 12 per 1,000 live births or lower and under-5 mortality to 25 per 1,000 live births or lower.
 Increasing immunisation will be an important action towards achieving this goal.